litzinger/ee-behat/README.md

 Setting up CircleCI is surprisingly simple.
 Customize the circle.yml file as needed and read CircleCI's documentation https://circleci.com/docs/manually.
 Circle is magical, it installs PHP, MySQL, and nearly everything else you need to get a working VM to run your tests.
 It just works.

+# Preview
+This is what it looks like when tests are running locally and you're using using Selenium to control the browser.
+All interactions are scripted and repeatable.
+If configured properly, CircleCI will run the same tests in a headless browser and take screenshots if a test fails so you can see the browser state on a failed test.

 ![](preview.gif)